Bali - Paradise for Pedaling

-The rest of Indonesia is mostly Muslim, however Bali has managed to retain a small pocket of Hinduism.
-The art and ritual of Balinese Hinduism is a visual manifestation of sacred religious beliefs.The Sights and Sounds of Artistic Bali
+While the rest of Indonesia is predominantly Muslim, a small amount of Hinduism has survived on Bali.
+The art and rituals of Balinese Hinduism are a visual manifestation of sacred religious beliefs.

-You can find great authentic food from the roving vendors, known as kaki lima.
-The name means "five legs” which refers to the three legs of the food cart and the two legs of the vendor.
-From these carts you can get deliciously spicy hot meatball noodle soup called bakso.
+You can find excellent authentic food from the roving vendors known as kaki lima.
+The name means "five legs" and refers to the three legs of the food cart and the two legs of the vendor.
+At these carts you can get a delicious spicy meatball noodle soup called bakso.

-Our Bali bike tour, Bali Paradise Ride, begins in beautiful Ubud with a chance to discover what this artistic centre has to offer.
-Then, we venture outside the village and into the hills and down to the coast.
-Enjoy a ride along some of the most breath-taking beaches you can imagine, while stopping to admire stately ancient temples along the way.
-Have you ever seen a volcanic black sand beach, or visited an 11th century temple perched on the rim of an active caldera?
-Our tours will take you through the most other-worldly scenery of Bali, where you will gasp at the wonders of nature and truly feel like a guest in the land of the gods.
+Our Bali bike tour, Bali Paradise Ride, begins in beautiful Ubud, where you will have the opportunity to discover the artistic center of the island.
+Then we ride out of the village into the hills and down to the coast.
+Enjoy a ride along some of the most breathtaking beaches you can imagine, stopping along the way to admire stately ancient temples.
+Have you ever seen a black volcanic sand beach or visited an 11th century temple on the edge of an active caldera?
+Our tours will take you through Bali's most extraordinary landscapes, where you will marvel at the wonders of nature and truly feel like a guest in the land of the gods.